Table of Contents

 This was one of the most tricky things to solve for me at the start because my Canon DSLR did not connect to any of the parts of my telescope.
 The solution was to buy an adaptor (T-ring) that screws to the camera face where normally you would attach the lens.
 This allowed the camera to correctly interface with the wide opening of my focuser, where I could attach the camera to my Newtonian reflector (Celestron 130slt) telescope.

-You might be wondering: What is the best telescope for astrophotography?
+You might be wondering: What camera should I use for astrophotography with a telescope?
 If so, go visit this page I’ve written to answer this: do you need a special camera for astrophotography?

 Once I attached the camera, I found that I could not reach focus.
 I needed to modify my telescope because, like many scopes, it is designed for visual use rather than astrophotography.